harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Beginner's Guide.md

 * A `PhoenixRobot` that owns subsystems.
 * Subsystems that own hardware and behavior.
 * Phoenix framework providing the plumbing so you can focus on **how the robot should play the game**.

+---

+## 9. Going Further: Tasks & Macros (Optional)

+Once you are comfortable with TeleOp and subsystems, you can use Phoenix **tasks** to build small "macros" and multi-step routines.

+Tasks live in the `fw.task` package and are used for behaviors that take more than one loop to complete, such as:

+* Driving in a short scripted path in TeleOp when a button is pressed.
+* Running a shooter sequence (spin up → feed → stop).
+* Moving a mechanism to a target and waiting until it reaches `atSetpoint()`.

+You will mostly interact with tasks through **helpers**, not by writing your own `Task` implementations:

+* `fw.drive.DriveTasks`

+    * `driveForSeconds(...)` – drive with a fixed `DriveSignal` for some time, then stop.
+* `fw.actuation.PlantTasks`

+    * `holdForSeconds(...)` – hold a plant (like an intake or shooter) at a target for some time.
+    * `goToSetpointAndWait(...)` – move a plant to a setpoint and finish when it reports `atSetpoint()`.

+A typical TeleOp pattern is:

+1. Create a `TaskRunner` field in your OpMode.
+2. Build one or more `Task` objects (often using `DriveTasks` / `PlantTasks`).
+3. Use `Bindings` to start a macro when a gamepad button is pressed.
+4. Call `taskRunner.update(clock)` in `loop()`.
+5. If no macro is active, fall back to normal manual control.

+For a concrete example, see `fw.examples.TeleOpMacroDrive`, where **button Y** starts a simple drive macro built from `DriveTasks.driveForSeconds(...)`, and **button B** cancels it.

+For more details and code snippets, see the **"Phoenix Tasks & Macros Quickstart"** guide, which is meant to be read *after* this Beginner’s Guide.